 3. Hemispherical Dish-

 It is also called Hemispherical Head or Ends.
 It is clear from the name that this type of dish is a Hemisphere with throughout constant radius.
 This type of dish is used for a high-pressure application, which is of higher thickness, therefore not preferred where space is less.
-It does not consist of Crown Radius (CR) and Knuckle Radius (KR) but, replaced with the Radius (R) I; e 0.5 times the Inside Diameter (ID) of the shell/dish.
+It does not consist of Crown Radius (CR) and Knuckle Radius (KR) but, is replaced with the Radius (R) I; e 0.5 times the Inside Diameter (ID) of the shell/dish.

 Formulas required for calculation

 1. For Hemispherical, crown and knuckle radius will be replaced with Constant Radius(R).

 2. ID means the Inside Diameter of the dish/shell.